 Fitbit Labs’ own Tennis app uses motion sensors to track your strokes (forehands and backhands) and overhead swing.
 Of course, it can’t track volleys because how on earth does the watch know if the ball has bounced or not?
 If you desire, or your suspect someone of cheating, you can also keep track of match scores.
 Fitbit warns it might not be ready for Wimbledon, but it’s definitely a fun one to try.

 Fitbit’s own brain training game helps you hone your mental sharpness.
 The two-minute activities require you to switch between tasks quickly, with the goal of improving your cognitive flexibility.
 Tracking your performance over time allows you to see how your sleep patterns affect your score.

 We’re all about gamifying activity and TreasureTrek will reward your steps with sunken pirate treasure.
 You can use that booty to upgrade your ship and crewmates an even buy pets that’ll allow you enable you to make unique discoveries.
 Sadly there’s no rum at the end of it all.

-You want to choose a watch face that reflects your style, and with hundreds of choices now available for the Ionic you should be able to find something that fits the bill.
+You want to choose a watch face that reflects your style, and with hundreds of choices now available for the Ionic and Versa you should be able to find something that fits the bill.

 There’s a huge selection of digital, analogue and somewhat leftfield designs for you to choose from.
-If functionality is as important for you as looks, then you can also choose from a range of watch faces that deliver stats right on the Ionic’s home screen.
+If functionality is as important for you as looks, then you can also choose from a range of watch faces that deliver stats right on your smartwatch's home screen.